nleiva/ansible-links/README.md

 - [Introduction to Ansible Builder](https://www.ansible.com/blog/introduction-to-ansible-builder)

 #### High Availability
+- [Disaster Recovery for the Ansible Automation Platform](https://access.redhat.com/articles/6967148): DR and High Availability (“HA”) are not currently supported.
+Current Ansible Automation Platform customers are needing to configure their DR instances to accurately reflect their node usage and need guidance based on changes due to manifest files.
+This can be for cold, warm, or hot DR/HA.
 - [Configure High Availability and/or Disaster Recovery on a Tower Cluster](https://github.com/redhat-cop/automate-tower-ha-dr#configure-high-availability-andor-disaster-recovery-on-a-tower-cluster): Toolkit not officially supported by Red Hat Ansible support/engineering and provided as is.
 - [AWX Clustering/HA Overview](https://github.com/ansible/awx/blob/15964dc3959472950db23ed6463c7f4e1978192c/docs/clustering.md#awx-clusteringha-overview): Allow grouping of clustered instances into different pools/queues.
 - [Manage automation controller active and passive multisite architecture with Ansible](https://www.redhat.com/architect/automation-controller-active-passive-architecture-cac): Create a workflow to achieve consistency across multiple Ansible Automation Platform sites simultaneously.
 Remove the overhead associated with maintaining database backups or expensive replication solutions while enabling disaster recovery and failover.